I've been admitted. What's next?

 - Receipt: When you submit your confirmation deposit you will receive an email with the transaction details.

-- Memorial Self-Service: In 48-72 hours your confirmation deposit can be viewed from the Student Main Menu:
+- Memorial Self-Service: In 48-72 hours after payment, your confirmation deposit can be viewed from the Student Main Menu:

 - Select Financial Information

 - Select View Account Summary by term

 - Click on the term displayed (eg. 2022-2023 Fall) and it will bring you to the account details where you will see the confirmation deposit.

 The confirmation deposit will be held in your student account until there is a tuition charge for your first semester (after you register for courses).
 It will then be deducted from your tuition amount owing.
 If you drop your courses or do not enroll in the semester in which you are admitted, the confirmation deposit will be forfeited and deducted from any applicable tuition refund.
 Applicants with an approved deferral request will have their confirmation deposit moved forward to the next semester.

 If your full-time (9 credit hours or more) tuition amount is to be paid by a third party (e.g. bursary program, student aid) and you are not able to pay the confirmation deposit, you may request a confirmation deposit extension by sending an email to firstname.lastname@example.org.
 When the tuition is paid, a portion of it will be designated as the confirmation deposit and will be non-refundable.
 The extension will need to be approved before you can confirm your attendance.